On this page you will find information about:

 Notes may be made during or after your appointment.
 These notes are stored securely.
 You have the right to access these notes should you wish.

 All Wellbeing staff regularly discuss their work with a Supervisor, an experienced practitioner who supports them and monitors their work.
 Work is discussed anonymously and your identity is protected.
-There may be exceptional occasions when information will be shared within the Wellbeing Service regarding clients who are giving cause for concern and who may be supported by both a Counsellor and a Mental Wellbeing Adviser.
+There may be exceptional occasions when information will be shared within the Wellbeing Service regarding clients who are giving cause for concern and who may be supported by both a Counsellor and a Mental Health Adviser.

 Everything discussed during your consultation will remain confidential to the Service except in the most extreme circumstances.